Holomorphic curves in exploded manifolds: virtual fundamental class: Kuranishi categories

 \subsection{Weighted branched sections of sheaves on $K$--categories}

 \

 The sheaf $S$ from Definition \ref{Sdef} obeys the Patching and Extension axioms, however it does not obey the Averaging Axiom, and $G$--equivariant sections of $S$ may not even exist, so global sections of $S$ can't be constructed.
 Instead, we construct weighted branched sections of $S$.
 Our approach is essentially that originally taken by Fukaya and Ono in \cite{FO}, however we use weighted branched sections with a particular branching structure.
 Our fixed branching structure deals with complications that arise when patching weighted branched sections together.
-(Even without specifying a particular branching structure, our version of weighted branched sections is subtly different from the definition given by Cieliebak, Mundet i Rivera and Salamon in \cite{wbsubmanifolds} or the intrinsic definition given by Mcduff in \cite{orbifolds}.)
+(Even without specifying a particular branching structure, our version of weighted branched sections is subtly different from the definition given by Cieliebak, Mundet i Rivera and Salamon in \cite{wbsubmanifolds} or the intrinsic definition given by McDuff in \cite{orbifolds}.)

+In the formalism below, weighted branched sections of a sheaf $S$ over $O$ are labeled by a finite measure space, $(I(O),\mu)$, so each $i\in I(O)$ labels a section, $\nu(i)$ of $S$ with a weight $\mu(i)$.
+Given a map $O'\longrightarrow O$, we want to pull back weighted branched sections to $O'$, which requires a measure-preserving map $I(O)\longrightarrow I(O')$.
+Sometimes this map will send some $i$ and $j$ to the same point, in which case we require that $\nu(i)$ and $\nu(j)$ coincide on a neighborhood of the image of $O'$; our formalism includes an equivalence relation, $\equiv$, on $I(O)$ to keep track of such requirements.

-\begin{defn} A weighed branched cover of a $K$--category, $\mathcal K$ (Definition \ref{K category}), is a contravariant functor $I$ with the following domain and target. \begin{itemize} \item The domain of $I$ is a (full) subcategory $\mathcal O_{I}\subset \mathcal K^{st}$ so that the following holds.
+\begin{defn} A weighted branched cover of a $K$--category, $\mathcal K$ (Definition \ref{K category}), is a contravariant functor $I$ with the following domain and target. \begin{itemize} \item The domain of $I$ is a full subcategory $\mathcal O_{I}\subset \mathcal K^{st}$ so that the following holds.

 \begin{itemize} \item All $O$ in $\mathcal O_{I}$ are connected. \item If $O_{1}$ in $\mathcal K^{st}$ is connected and there is a morphism $\iota:O_{1}\longrightarrow O_{2}$ so that $O_{2}\in \mathcal O_{I}$, then $O_{1}\in\mathcal O_{I}$. \item For every family $\hat f$ in $\mathcal K$, there is an open cover of $\hat f$ contained in $\mathcal O_{I}$. \end{itemize} \item The target of $I$ is the category with objects triples $(I(O),\mu, \equiv)$ where \begin{itemize} \item $I(O)$ is a finite set (thought of as a set of sections), \item $\mu$ is a probability measure on $I(O)$ so that every point in $I(O)$ has positive rational measure, \item $\equiv$ is an equivalence relation on $I(O)$ (thought of as a warning that our sections are related through needing to be glued somewhere), \end{itemize} and morphisms